How common is mental distress?

 Counselling Directory Content Team

-Within this fact sheet, you will find the latest statistics and information about mental health problems in Britain.
-We will also explore the most common forms of mental distress and the symptoms many people experience.
+Here, we share some of the latest statistics and information about mental health in the UK.
+We also share more about the most common forms of mental distress and symptoms people experience.

 Mental distress in Britain